Banner.jpg

 As there is a high percentage of Ash in our woods we sought further clarification from the Council’s arboriculture team to carry out a survey and assess the situation.

 The newly appointed Ash Dieback Officer for Brighton Council has now assessed the extent of the problem in the woods.
 As we suspected, there is a lot of Ash Dieback, particularly in Burstead Woods.
-The Council will begin to clear the affected trees in November which will dramatically change so our woodland landscape.
+The Council began to clear the affected trees in November 2023 which will dramatically change our woodland landscape.
 Although very sad it will give us an opportunity to plant a more mixed woodland and create new glades.
 Some of the beautiful veteran Beech trees will be more prominent, and there will be plenty of wood piled on the ground for our decomposers

 ash_flower